paul-hammant/tbd/content/feature-flags/index.md

 ## Continuous Integration pipelines

-It is important to have CI guard your reasonable expected permutations of flag.
+It is important to have CI guard your reasonable expected permutations of flags.
 That means tests that happen on an application or service after launching it, should also be adaptable and test what is meaningful for those flag permutations.
 It also means that in terms of CI pipelines there is a fan-out **after** unit tests, for each meaningful flag permutation.
 A crude equivalent is to run the whole CI pipeline in parallel for each meaningful flag permutation.